rladies/awesome-rladies-blogs/CONTRIBUTE.md

+# About

+This repository collects R-Ladies blogs, this is inclusive of those who identify as a minority gender (including but not limited to cis/trans women, trans men, non-binary, genderqueer, & agender).
+We'd love to have contributions to this list!
+If you identify with R-Ladies and have a blog, please add yourself.

 # Contributing

-This repository collects R-Ladies blogs, this is inclusive of those who identify as a minority gender (including but not limited to cis/trans women, trans men, non-binary, genderqueer, & agender).

 All the blogs are listed in the [blogs](blogs/) folder, where each blog is in its own json-file.
 These files are used to render a table on the upcoming revamped R-Ladies website.
-We'd love to have contributions to this list!
 Follow the below instructions to add to the list.
+If you have any trouble, please create an issue for us to help.

 ## Adding a new entry